Optimizing tree decompositions in MSO: Proof of the Dealternation Lemma

 In this section we give a proof of the Dealternation Lemma assuming its local counterpart, which will be formulated in a moment.
 First, for convenience we introduce the appropriate notion of alternation for tree decompositions.

-\begin{definition} Suppose $t$ is a tree decompositions of a graph $G$, and $F$ is a separation forest of $G$.
+\begin{defi} Suppose $t$ is a tree decompositions of a graph $G$, and $F$ is an elimination forest of~$G$.
 The {\em{$t$-alternation of $F$}} is defined as the maximum among the nodes $x$ of $t$, of the number of maximal $\comp_{t}(x)$-factors in $F$.
 In other words, the $t$-alternation of $F$ is equal to: